rndme/cia/README.md

 ## Centralized Inner Authority

 ### A redux-like central dispatcher providing a single source of truth.
-Ever notice how the redux API looks like an EventEmitter?
-Me too, and I also noticed it doesn't have very many features.
-I wrote CIA to provide more features while preserving the basic concept.
+Ever notice how the [redux store API](http://redux.js.org/docs/api/Store.html) looks like an EventEmitter?
+Me too, and I also noticed it doesn't have very many features, which made me sad :(

+I wrote CIA to provide more Event-Emitter features while preserving the basic state-manager concept.

 ## Setup:
 `npm install cia` - _or_ - `bower install cia`